m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 The stumbling block here is that in the presence of generic types, the evaluation of conditional types is deferred until the generic value is resolved.
-The conditional return type of `getAction` will only be evaluated when the function is called.
+The conditional return type of `getValueImplementation` will only be evaluated when the function is called.

-In TypeScript you cannot evaluate a conditional type level function like `InferFromActionType` if you give it a generic argument because of this fact.
+In TypeScript you cannot evaluate a conditional type level function like `PrimitiveMap` if you give it a generic argument because of this fact.
 A simple illustration of this limitation can be seen below.
 Despite the fact that `T` has a constraint that it extends `string`, the conditional type remains unevaluated within the body of the function `tan` because `T` is a generic type.